 How should I prune a pear on Pyrodwarf rootstock?

 Thanks for your enquiry.
-Contrary to what the name suggests, Pyrodwarf is not a dwarfing rootstock, in fact it is semi-vigorous one, somewhat more vigorous than the popular Quince A rootstock used for pears, and could reach a height of 4-5m or more.
-(I think the 'dwarf' bit just means it is smaller than a full size seedling pear rootstock).
+PyroDwarf is not a dwarfing rootstock, in fact it is semi-vigorous one, more vigorous than the popular Quince A rootstock used for pears, but much less vigorous than the full-size seedling pear (Pyrus communis) rootstocks.
+It should reach a height of 4-5m or more.
+In other words PyroDwarf is a dwarfing form of the Pyrus communis rootstock - but not a dwarf rootstock.
 It should become a nice specimen tree over time.

-With regard to pruning, yes you should cut the tree back to about 1m / 40" or so - it depends a bit where you want the branches to start from.
+With regard to pruning, yes you should cut the tree back to about 120cm or so - it depends a bit where you want the branches to start from.
 Remove both the side branches back to the main stem.

 You can always send me a photo if you want us to take a closer look.